igvteam/igv.js/doc/api.md

 #Browser Control API#

 After initialization the browser can be controlled through the object "igv.browser" using the commands described below.
-Note:  to load tracks or specify a locus on initial startup use the the startup "options" object, not the commands below.

 The igv.browser api  (preface commands with igv.browser.) |
 :-------- |